DerAlexmeister/SherlockGopher/docs/installation.md

 ## How to start all services via dockerfile - Docker Start Script

 Alternatively you can use the start.sh script.
 The script will stop all running docker containers related to this project, build them and execute them afterwards.
-Also it tries to install curl and starts the neo4j docker container.
+Also it tries to install curl, gnome-terminal and starts the neo4j docker container.
 The script can be executed on the command line via: ./start.sh

 There are 2 possible arguments that the script accepts.
 These arguments will change the functionality of the script: